clearscale/blog-samples/dynamic-lambda-generation/README.md

 ## Architecture

-Below is a simplified diagram of the flow:
+Below is a diagram of the flow:

 ![Dynamic Lambda Creation Flow](images/dynamic-lambda-flow.png)

 An external event (e.g., from S3, API Gateway, or EventBridge) triggers the existing Lambda function.
 This function dynamically creates a new Lambda function at runtime, assigning it an IAM role and enabling observability via CloudTrail and CloudWatch.

-For a full explanation of the design pattern, use cases, and security practices, refer to the [blog post](https://your-blog-link.com).

 ## Features